data-intuitive/scenic-nf/README.md

 completion.

-Please note that the way to run this workflow is slightly different from the one in hte original pipeline (see below).
+Please note that the way to run this workflow is slightly different from the one in the original pipeline (see below).
 In the original one, Nextflow is used to map the appropriate data volume (whole `home` directory).
 This ensures that the data is mapped automagically during a pipeline run and works for local and Docker runs.
 But it does not work for Kubernetes runs, for instance.
 We start